ldtalent/nitin-covid-19-tracker-flutter/corona_tracker/README.md

 # corona_tracker

-graph.dart and main.dart file contains all the logic related to the app, check pubspec.yaml for looking at the external dependencies.
+graph.dart and main.dart files under /lib contains all the logic related to the app, check pubspec.yaml for looking at the external dependencies.

 ## Getting Started